tabletopmanoa/Tabletop-Manoa-Website/README.md

 ![image](https://cloud.githubusercontent.com/assets/17040099/24237243/972ed000-0f49-11e7-9ef7-c1a85a3337d9.png)

-## Calender
+## Calendar
-Calender shows all games planned in the month.
+Calendar shows all games planned in the month.
 Allows user to browse by date.
-If overcrowding of events occur, calender will be seperated by category and then game.
+If overcrowding of events occur, calendar will be separated by category and then game.
 Initially all games should be shown to prevent the site from looking too 'empty'.
 ![image](https://cloud.githubusercontent.com/assets/17040099/24237273/b6eb2cc2-0f49-11e7-8501-43e835ac8ca2.png)